-Writing your resume is a crucial process that is considered to be the very first step in your search for a job, and as a job seeker you have to know the dos and don’ts of resume writing to get a better chance of selection.
+.Writing your resume is a crucial process that is considered to be the very first step in your search for a job, and as a job seeker, you have to know the dos and don’ts of resume writing, as that would give you a better chance of selection.

-When drafting an ideal resume, you may feel that it is a tough task, but once you get the hang of it, it becomes easier, to get there; you need to spend quality time to draft that resume.
+When drafting an ideal resume, you may feel that it is a tough task, but once you get the hang of it, it becomes more comfortable.

 The Dos and Don’ts of Resume Writing

 As we stated, there are specific points that one should consider while writing his/her resume, so let’s dig deeper to know the dos and don’ts of resume writing that can give you a winning resume.

 - Do write what you need to write and then be done – For years, we were always told to keep resume limited to one page.
 That is an excellent rule to follow, but sometimes one page isn’t enough.
 You don’t want to eliminate crucial job skills or essential training to get everything to fit onto one page.
 If you need more than one page, use it.
 But just if you need!

 - Do place extra focus on the skills or job responsibilities that are transferable – This means you want to focus on duties and responsibilities from previous jobs that can benefit you for the position in which you are applying for now.

 - Do use facts and figures – You must read before that recruiting managers like to see data as proof for candidates skills.
 So, obey this rule by focusing on writing facts and figures that prove you are skilled.
 That is instead of including soft skills like “Can work under pressure” which is welcomed nowadays.